grmcdorman/esp8266_web_settings/README.md

 Settings on each tab are displayed in a two-column table.

+[Full documentation|html/index.hitml]

 <h1>Usage</h1>
+The main class is [`WebServer`|html/classgrmcdorman_1_1_web_server.html].
+Create a single instance of this class, and then call its `add_setting_set` with lists of settings to create each panel in the web page.

 There are several settings classes:

-* `NoteSetting`.
+* [`NoteSetting`|html/classgrmcdorman_1_1_notesetting.html].
 This "setting" isn't actually a setting; the content of the object is simply placed verbatim in a row spanning the two columns.
 It can contain arbitrary HTML.
 It is not updatable.
-* `StringSetting`: A setting containing a string.
+* [`StringSetting`|html/classgrmcdorman_1_1_stringsetting.html]: A setting containing a string.
 The string is not validated.
 The HTML is a single-line text input box.
-* `PasswordSetting`: A special setting, containing a _write-only_ password.
+* [`PasswordSetting|html/classgrmcdorman_1_1_passwordsetting.html]`: A special setting, containing a _write-only_ password.
 The password is never sent to the web page; to change the password, the user will tick a check box to enable it and enter the password.
 The HTML is a password input box.
-* `SignedIntegerSetting`.
+* [`SignedIntegerSetting`|html/classgrmcdorman_1_1_signedintegersetting.html].
 A setting containing a signed integer.
 The HTML is a numeric input box with no constraints.
-* `UnsignedIntegerSetting`.
+* [`UnsignedIntegerSetting`|html/classgrmcdorman_1_1_unsignedintegersetting.html].
 A setting containing an unsigned integer.
 The HTML is a numeric input box with a minimum of 0.
-* `FloatSetting`.
+* [`FloatSetting`|html/classgrmcdorman_1_1_floatsetting.html].
 A setting containing a floating-point value.
 The HTML is a numeric input box with no constraints.
-* `ExclusiveOptionSetting`.
+* [`ExclusiveOptionSetting`|html/classgrmcdorman_1_1_exclusiveoptionsetting.html].
 A setting presented as a drop-down list.
-* `ToggleSetting`.
+* [`ToggleSetting`|html/classgrmcdorman_1_1_togglesetting.html].
 A setting containing a boolean; presented as a checkbox.
-* `InfoSetting`.
+* [`InfoSetting`|html/classgrmcdorman_1_1_infosetting.html].
 A "setting" that displays information that can be updated every 5 seconds.
 It can contain arbitrary HTML.

-Public methods in the `WebServer` class:
+Public methods in the [`WebServer`|html/classgrmcdorman_1_1_web_server.html] class:

 * `WebServer(uint16_t port = 80)`: Construct a new Web server; optionally specify the port.
 * `void setup(const notify_t &on_save, const notify_t &on_restart, const notify_t &on_factory_reset)`: Set up to handle requests.